tokyo-s/flaticon_chrome_extension/README.md

 4. Click any icon to open it on Flaticon
 5. Right-click any icon to copy its image URL
 6. Press Enter in the search bar to open Flaticon search

+### 4. Keyboard Shortcuts

+**Quick Access Shortcut:**
+- **Windows/Linux**: `Ctrl+Shift+I`
+- **Mac**: `Cmd+Shift+I`

+This will instantly open the search popup and automatically focus on the search input, allowing you to start typing immediately.

+**Customizing the Shortcut:**
+1. Go to `chrome://extensions/shortcuts` in your browser
+2. Find "Flaticon Quick Search" in the list
+3. Click in the shortcut field and press your preferred key combination
+4. The new shortcut will be saved automatically

 ## Technical Details